 Leprosy is a chronic transmissible and infectious disease caused by the bacillus Mycobacterium leprae, which persists as a major public health problem in Brazil.
 The etiological agent of this disease mainly affects the skin, peripheral nerves, and eyes, presents slow evolution, and causes deformity and physical disability, when not correctly diagnosed and treated[1].

 According to the World Health Organization (WHO)[1], in 2019, there were 202 185 cases of M. leprae infection worldwide, 93% of which were reported in the Americas.
-In addition, according to the WHO, Brazil contributed 27 864 new notifications of the disease in 2019, placing it in second place among the countries with the highest number of leprosy cases, behind only India.
+In addition, according to the WHO, Brazil contributed 27 864 new cases of the disease in 2019, placing it in second place among the countries with the highest number of leprosy cases, behind only India.

 Clinically, leprosy may manifest in two different forms, which differ mainly by the immune response developed by the host against the pathogen.
-The current classification of leprosy comes from 1982, from the WHO Committee, which proposed a simplified and operational classification of paucibacillary and multibacillary individuals, based on the likely relationship between clinical form and smear[2].
+The current classification of leprosy came into being in 1982, from the WHO Committee, which proposed a simplified and operational classification of paucibacillary and multibacillary individuals based on the likely relationship between clinical form and smear[2].

 The manifestations of leprosy are distinguished both by clinical presentations and characteristics of the immune response.
-Such presentations are considered antagonistic, which guides the understanding of the pattern of dual response observed between Th1 and Th2 Lymphocytes.
+Such presentations are considered antagonistic, which guide the understanding of the pattern of dual response observed in Th1 and Th2 Lymphocytes.
 In leprosy, the paucibacillary form is characterized by the Th1 response, which confers some resistance of the organism to the pathogen, thereby this is a milder form of the infection; the multibacillary form, a more severe infection, is characterized by the development of the Th2 pattern, which does not have an effective mechanism against the pathogen[3].

-Due to the variety of clinical manifestations of leprosy, the WHO[4] recommends that the diagnosis be based on loss of sensitivity of a hypopigmented or reddish skin area, visualization of thickening or augmentation of a peripheral nerve, accompanied by weakness of muscle tissue supplied by the nerve - which can only be observed - or visualization of acid-alcohol fast bacilli by means of the intradermal sample smear technique.
+Due to the variety of clinical manifestations of leprosy, the WHO[4] recommends that the diagnosis be based on loss of sensitivity of a hypopigmented or reddish skin area, visualization of thickening or augmentation of a peripheral nerve, accompanied by weakness of muscle tissue supplied by the nerve, which can only be observed or visualization of acid-alcohol fast bacilli by means of the intradermal sample smear technique.
 In addition, enzyme-linked immunosorbent assay (ELISA) and polymerase chain reaction (PCR) tests can be used to complement the diagnosis, especially in suspected multibacillary form.
-Thus, it is noted that the recognition of the disease can be based both on factors arising from the clinical examination (anamnesis and physical examination) as well as from complementary tests, requiring the expertise of the professional who will perform and interpret the procedure, especially with regard to histological techniques, and reliability of the tests available.
+Thus, it is noted that the recognition of the disease can be based both on factors arising from the clinical examination (anamnesis and physical examination) and complementary tests, requiring the expertise of the professionals who will perform and interpret the procedure, especially with regard to histological techniques, and reliability of the tests available.

-However, considering the paucibacillary form, the tests used to diagnose the multibacillary form, such as serological tests by ELISA, become ineffective, since the paucibacillary patient presents low titers of antibodies, which are not detected.
-Due to the high production of pro-inflammatory cytokines, there is little bacterial proliferation, which makes it difficult to find bacilli at the site of the lesion in the intradermal smear technique.
+However, the tests used to diagnose the multibacillary form, such as serological tests by ELISA have become ineffective since the paucibacillary patient presents low titers of antibodies.
+Due to the high production of pro-inflammatory cytokines, there is little bacterial proliferation, which makes it difficult to find bacilli at the site of the lesion by the intradermal smear technique.
 Consequently, when applied to patients with paucibacillary leprosy, the recommended tests have low sensitivity and specificity, which may lead to false-negative results, contributing to the spread of the disease[5].
 Thus, tests aimed at improving these parameters and diagnosing both severe and mild forms of leprosy are necessary.